Rudranshs1ngh/PATH-PLANNING-FOR-SELF-NAVIGATING-VEHICLE-FOR-SPECIALLY-ABLED-PEOPLE-DIVYANG-ELDERLY-E-VEHICLE/README.md

 real-world deployment.
 This project contributes to creating inclusive, autonomous transportation solutions, empowering specially-abled and elderly individuals with greater independence and mobility.

+## 📫 Contact

+For inquiries, please reach out to me at
+-  i.am.rudransh.singh@gmail.com